Hive13/jIRCBot/README.md

 Code Structure
 --------------
+This is all horribly out of date.
+We recently migrated to using PircBotX 1.9.
+This is the successor to the jibble PircBot framework.

+*Old comments below*

 The project is organized into two top level package trees, _org.hive13.jircbot_ and _org.jibble.pircbot_.
 We are primarily interested in _org.hive13.jircbot_.

 ### org.jibble.pircbot